Indonesian Last Names: 4 Things You Need to Know

 Because last names in Indonesia are optional, a person can have a single given name only without any last name at all.

 It’s not uncommon for Indonesians without last names to cause confusion in immigration counters abroad, though it isn't really anyone's fault.
-For example, someone may be named Anto—and that's it.
+For example, someone may be named "Anto"—and that's it.
 It intuitively draws a lot of question marks if you are not used to Indonesian names, but that's just how it is.

-In the event where last names are required, such as in the case of booking flight tickets for example, Indonesians without last names typically enter their given names as both their first and last names, for example: Anto Anto.
+In the event where last names are required, such as in the case of booking flight tickets for example, Indonesians without last names would typically enter their given names as both their first and last names, for example: Anto Anto.

 Fun Fact: This is also why Facebook allows users in Indonesia to use its service with only a single given name.